MarsUniversity/ECE382/source/lessons/lsn6/git_tutorial.md

 - `commit`: after files have been added, bundle of them together with a description of the changes
 - `push`: send a commit of changes to the repo in the cloud

+Although the Codecademy.com lesson showed you more, in this case, **more is not better!**

 --------------------------